pmeeny/CI-MS3-FootballMemories/TESTING.md

 ### Actual Result

 ### User Story
-- User Story 5.4: View Memory - As a regular user/admin user I can view a memory by clicking on a memory
+- User Story 5.8: View Memory - As a regular user/admin user the view count increases when the user clicks on a memory or refreshes the memory page
 ### Test case steps
 1.